cosmicmarley17/mancala/README.md

 A virtual mancala board game in the terminal, with hot-seat multiplayer.

 ## About
 This project is a work-in-progress and not in a very functional state at the moment.
-Yes, I have a text file for notetaking tracked in the repo.
-Come back later for polished, useful software.

 ## Goals for this project
 * My goal for this project in its finalized state is to make it a Rust library crate.